 Taweel Provincial Park is remote, and does not have day-use facilities, but intrepid adventurers know it’s a treasure worth exploring.
 Visitors enjoy paddling or fishing on beautiful Taweel Lake, or hiking the network of trails to the smaller surrounding lakes.
 Please note: there is no vehicle access within the park.

 Highlights of Taweel Provincial Park

 - Unspoiled BC wilderness, with numerous, uncrowded hiking trails

 - Peaceful water activities, including excellent fishing and paddling opportunities

 Upper Adams Provincial Park

 This protected riparian area adjacent to the Upper Adams river takes the form of a linear park, connecting Adams Lake to Tum Tum Lake.
 Ancient, undisturbed wetlands and a flourishing salmon habitat offer a glimpse into the natural history of the region.

 Highlights of Upper Adams River Provincial Park

-- The park protects a variety of habitats for otters, elk, moose and black bears
+- Protected area for wildlife, including otters, elk, moose, and black bears